MACON-PIATT REGIONAL OFFICE OF EDUCATION #39

-To protect the safety of Illinois teenagers, and place a priority on their education, minors age 14 or 15 may work, but not without first obtaining an Employment Certificate from their local high school or school administration office 820 ILCS 205/9-12.
+To protect the safety of Illinois teenagers, and place a priority on their education, minors age 14 or 15 may work, but not without first obtaining an Employment Certificate from their local high school OR the nearest Regional Office of Education and the Illinois Department of Labor.
 If you are over 16 the State of Illinois does not require a Work Permit but your employer may still request one.

 To Download Work Permit Documents: Click here

 Please email your completed documents along with copies of your birth certificate and social security card to: firstname.lastname@example.org and your work permit will be processed shortly.

 - Letter of intent: a statement of intention to employ signed by the prospective employer, stating nature of work and approximate hours and number of days minor shall be employed each week.